rceballos98/EEG_Classifier/README.md

 # EEG_classification_framework

+## History

+This was a tool I made during my NYUAD undergraduate thesis.
+The full proyect was an end to end algorithm to predict emotional valance and arousal based on 32-channel EEG raw data.

 ## Framework

 This is an EEG classification framework that allows for easier, more stuctured machine learning based classification of EEG data in MATLAB.